St Clement's High School

 St Clement's High School is a coeducational secondary school with academy status, located in the village of Terrington St Clement, in the English county of Norfolk.

 History

-Having been judged one of the most improved comprehensives in England in 2000 the school was judged to be inadequate after an Ofsted inspection in March 2013 and was placed in special measures.
+Having at first been judged one of the most improved comprehensives in England in 2000, St. Clement's was judged to be inadequate in March 2013 after an Ofsted inspection and was placed in special measures.

 The school converted to academy status on 1 February 2014.
 St Clement's High School became part of the West Norfolk Academies Trust alongside three other high schools and a number of primary schools.

 In January 2017, an Ofsted inspection judged the school to be good, citing the work of a "diligent headteacher" and stating that "The historic low performance, and poor pupil behaviour, of the predecessor school are in the past".

 Academics

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
 The school has to decide whether to try to compress the three year Key Stage 3 into two.
 St Clements has decided that it is more important to give its students a broad basic education before starting the GCSE exam orientated Key Stage 4.
 St Clement features overseas residential trips to Berlin, New York and the World War I battlefields.
 There are biennial ski- trips to Austria.
 Parents are given two years warning so they can save up- and to maximise the number of students who can participate.